For beginners yet to fully experience the art of sake-brewing, there's no better place to start than with the best junmai ginjo sake.

 You'll immediately detect a classic ginjo feel to this award-winning sake.
 It's got a medium-body that opens up to a fruity aroma.

-Unlike champagne, there’s no sugar added to Nanbu AWA Sparkling, leaving its semi-sweet pear and apple flavors intact and rounded out with an umami rice-like finish.
+Unlike champagne, there's no sugar added to Nanbu AWA Sparkling.
+It helps leave its semi-sweet pear and apple flavors intact.
+The sake rounds out with an umami rice-like finish.

 Nanbu Bijin AWA pairs well with seafood and cheese appetizers.
 It's also a great choice to serve as an aperitif.